bvibber/aotjs/readme.md

 I'm trying my own naive mark-and-sweep GC based on maintaining my own stack of scope objects.

-Each scope contains a pointer to its parent scope, a vector of JS values that were passed in as arguments or allocated for locals, and a vector of pointers to JS values captured from outer scopes.
+Each scope contains a pointer to its parent scope (if it has captures), a vector of JS values that were allocated for locals.

-The actual 'local variables' used in the compiled functions will be pointers, allowing them to be modified in-place in the stack frames by closures, which should keep the correct behavior.
+The actual 'local variables' used in the compiled functions will be pointers (C++ references in the current PoC) allowing them to be modified in-place in the stack frames by closures, which should keep the correct behavior.

-The marking phase starts with all our roots (global object and the stack)
+The marking phase starts with all our roots (global object, the scope stack, and the call frame stack) so any live objects get marked.
+Then a sweep goes through the set of all objects (maintained manually for now, eventually should be integrated with the allocator) and deletes any non-reachable objects.

-TODO: stack!
+Currently in the PoC, GC is either run manually, or if FORCE_GC is defined then on every allocation to force debugging behavior.

+The actual objects may do cleanup of their non-GC'd resources from a virtual destructor, which gets called by the delete operation in the GC sweep.

 ## Closures